What's Re-Entry Anxiety? How To Feel More Comfortable As Life Returns To New Normal

 PHILADELPHIA (CBS) — Philadelphia will ease more restrictions this Friday, including increasing capacity for indoor dining.
 Table size limits for outdoor dining will also go to 10 people and indoor catered events can resume with a maximum of 75 people.

 So with more restrictions being lifted people are interacting again, but how safe is it?
 Will the vaccines offer enough protection?
-Will it be awkward to be with people in person again?READ MORE: Police Searching For Missing Former Morrisville Councilman David Nay
+Will it be awkward to be with people in person again?READ MORE: Tuesday Is Last Day To Get 1st Dose Of Pfizer COVID-19 Vaccine At Pennsylvania Convention Center

 Millions are suffering with re-entry anxiety.
 Health reporter Stephanie Stahl explains why and has some solutions so you feel more comfortable as life returns to normal.